HaraChatz/MSc-Epidemiology-MSHDS-unit-Molecular-Epidemiology-GWAS-Practical/GWAS.md

 `cd ~/scratch/genetic-epidemiology-practicals/GWAS`

+### Navigate to data folder
+`cd /mnt/storage/private/mrcieu/training/genetic_epidemiology/GWAS`

-Set up an alias to the complete data directory:
+Set up an alias to the complete data and scripts directories:

 `datadir="/mnt/storage/private/mrcieu/training/genetic_epidemiology/GWAS/data"`
+`scriptsdir="/mnt/storage/private/mrcieu/training/genetic_epidemiology/GWAS/scripts"`

 You should save your output to `/GWAS/output/`, make this (local) directory, using the `mkdir output`.

 It might be easier to also set up an alias to your local outcome directory (modify path accordingly, $HOME will point to your home directory)

 `outdir="$HOME/scratch/genetic-epidemiology-practicals/GWAS/output"`